 There is no such thing as free medical care in Thailand.
 Those moving to Thailand for work should be covered by social security through their employer, granting access to government-funded hospitals.

-Non-workers will need to pay out-of-pocket or rely on health insurance or working travel insurance.
-Indeed, in Thailand medical insurance should be considered essential, in order to gain access to not just the many private hospitals to be found here, but also medical repatriation should it be required.
+Non-workers will need to pay out-of-pocket or rely on international health insurance or international travel insurance.
+Indeed, in Thailand, medical insurance should be considered essential, in order to gain access to not just the many private hospitals to be found here, but also medical repatriation should it be required.

 The currency of Thailand is the baht, which is divided into 100 satang.